To explore and explain the meanings and psychological effects of colors.

 Student-Friendly Learning Target:

-I can continue to use web resources to discover the meaning of colors, and the psychological effects of colors on people.
+I can use web resources to discover the meaning of colors, and the psychological effects of colors on people.

 - Color Theory

-This week we will review the symbolism and meanings of the warm color Yellow, the cool colors Green, Blue, and Purple, the ambiguous color Pink and the neutral colors Brown, Black, White and Grey.
+Read about the symbolism and meanings of the warm colors Red, Orange and Yellow, the cool colors Green, Blue, and Purple, the more-versatile-than-you-know Pink, and the neutral colors Black, Brown, White, and Grey.
 We will discuss these meanings in class.

-Then, on your fourth artboard, use your knowledge of Color Theory and Color Harmonies to demonstrate some of the cultural and psychological associations of the major hues you read about.
+Next, on your fourth and final artboard, use your knowledge of Color Theory and Color Harmonies to demonstrate some of the cultural and psychological associations of the major hues discussed in class.

-- For each of the colors, include the following:
+- For each of the above listed hues, include the following: